pixelgrade/customify/README.md

 ```

-The Customify plugin also create it's own defaults this way.
+The Customify plugin also create's its own defaults this way.
 You can see that in `customify/customify_config.php`
-Personally I like to simply copy this file in my child theme and include it in `funcitons.php` with
+Personally I like to simply copy this file in my child theme and include it in `functions.php` with

 `require 'customify_config.php'`